Pathways of introduction of marine non-indigenous species

 Ruiz, G.M. & Carlton, J.T.
 (2003) Invasive Species: Vectors and Management Strategies.
 Island Press, Washington, DC.

-MAMIAS - Marine Mediterranean Invasive Alien Species
+MAMIAS - Marine Mediterranean Invasive Alien Species (Dataset URL is not available)

 provided by United Nations Environment Programme (UNEP)